vmware-archive/helm-crd/README.md

 This is an **experimental** CRD controller for Helm releases.

+> This project is currently not under active development.

 You can use this to install, upgrade and delete charts in your cluster via regular Kubernetes API objects that look like: